 New techniques used to recreate the image of the Oxyuropoda — the cousin of the garden woodlice.

-The old cousins of the common woodlice were crawling on Irish land as long as 360 million years ago, according to new analysis of a fossil found in Kilkenny.
+The old cousins of the common woodlice were crawling on Irish land as long as 360 million years ago, according to a new analysis of a fossil found in Kilkenny.

 The research, published today (Wednesday, June 16, 2021) in the science journal Biology Letters, used state-of-the-art modern imaging technology to create a new picture of the Oxyuropoda — a land-based creature larger than the modern woodlice — using a fossil found in Kiltorcan, Co Kilkenny in 1908.